sspencer/go-hn/README.md

 # go-hn

-`hn` is a hacker news client for the terminal.
+`go-hn` is a hacker news client for the terminal.
 There's not much to this program code-wise, but this was a another happy surprise from GO as the XML parsing worked the first time.

+Quick install: `go get github.com/sspencer/go-hn`

 ## Features